Share or export your work

 Optionally, select the Include Images checkbox if you want an image of each visualization to be added to the resulting Excel file.

-By default, the resulting Excel file will include any customizations that were applied on a table visualization, such as font colors, background colors, column order, custom header text, etc., as well as include only the data displayed by data points in charts.
+By default, the resulting Excel file will include customizations that were applied on a table visualization such as font colors, background colors, column order, custom header text, etc., as well as include only the data displayed by data points in charts.
 To exclude this formatting, you can select the Exclude Styles option.

 2.4.
 CSV